TrixzyMc/oTrixzy-s-Portfolio/readme.md

 - **All skripts of mine are Free To Use!**
 - **I typically become developer for random servers cause why not its fun**

+## Want to hire me, or Get More Skripts?
+I post more frequently in My Discord!

+- SOON TO COME!

 ## ❓ My Projects:

 - Developer at [DynoGens](https://discord.gg/x7VsSFFh7w)